qiud1/qiud1/README.md

 ## Hi, I'm David Qiu👋

 **About Me**
-- Senior CS undergrad at RPI whose worked on some Full-Stack, Machine Learning, and DevOps projects.
+- Senior CS undergrad at RPI who's worked on some Full-Stack, Machine Learning, and DevOps projects.
 - I play video games and read in my spare time 🤔